fedoradesign/fedora-presentation-template/README.md

 # fedora-presentation-template
-Presentation templates with Fedora branding for slide decks / prsentations
+Presentation templates with Fedora branding for slide decks / presentations